kaidez/kaidez.github.io/_posts/2017-11-01-state-of-javascript.md

 <pre class=" language-markup">
   <code class=" language-markup">
-  &lt;!-- If the menu is in a hidden state --&gt;
+  &lt;!-- If JavaScript hides the menu... --&gt;
   &lt;body class="isHidden"&gt;

-  &lt;!-- If the menu is in a visible state --&gt;
+  &lt;!-- If JavaScript shows the menu... --&gt;
   &lt;body class="isVisible"&gt;
   </code>
 </pre>

-Front-end developers primarily loved manipulating the DOM: back-end developers primarily hated it.
+Front-end developers mostly loved manipulating the DOM: back-end developers mostly hated it.
 Updating data using something like the DOM API was simply something the latter wasn't used to.

 Also, it didn't help that DOM implementation differed across web browsers.
 The browser wars were still going on at this time, so writing code for two or three browsers seemed inefficient.